-Self Assessment Tax: The freedom of working for yourself is great, and there is the potential for big money.
+Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

 But that also means you have to take responsibility for your own taxes such as submitting your self-assessment tax return.

-This can seem like a very daunting task which will probably take you hours, so we are here to make your life as easy as possible.
+This can seem very daunting and will probably take you hours, so we are here to make your life as easy as possible.
 This guide will help you when the tax return filing time comes around.

 This blog post is divided into the following sections: